-For the 2020-21 income year (year 2 of the R&D tax credit regime), if you opt into the significant performer regime, you must also apply for criteria and methodologies approval by the 7th day of the 2nd month after the end of the first income year to which the application relates (7 May for taxpayers with a 31 March balance date).
+If you opt into the significant performer regime, you must also apply for criteria and methodologies approval by the last day of the 6th month before the end of the first income year to which the application relates (30 September for taxpayers with a 31 March balance date).

-For the 2021-22 income year onwards the due date for applying for criteria and methodologies approval is six months before the end of the first income year to which the criteria and methodologies relates to (30 September for taxpayers with a 31 March balance date).
+The due date for applying for criteria and methodologies approval is 6 months before the end of the first income year to which the criteria and methodologies relates to (30 September for taxpayers with a 31 March balance date).
 If you have a transitional tax year due to a change in your balance date, and it is your first income year to which your criteria and methodologies approval relates to, the Commissioner may accept and approve applications after this new due date.